Revenue Recognition

 Information about Contract Balances

-The Company defers all incremental commission costs to obtain the contract.
-These contract acquisition costs, which are comprised of prepaid sales commissions, have balances at December 31, 2024 and 2023 of $33.6 million and $37.4 million, respectively.
+The Company defers all incremental commission costs incurred to obtain the contract.
+These contract acquisition costs, which are comprised of sales commissions, have balances at December 31, 2025 and 2024 of $24.0 million and $33.6 million, respectively.
 The Company amortizes these costs over the related period of benefit using the customer expected life that the Company determined to be four years, which is consistent with the transfer to the customer of the services to which the asset relates.
+Commissions earned for renewal contracts are amortized over the contractual term of the renewals.
 The Company classifies contract acquisition costs as long-term.

 The deferred revenue balance consists of services, which have been invoiced upfront, and are recognized as revenue only when the revenue recognition criteria are met.